Wix vs WordPress – How To Choose The Right One?

 As a result of its budget-busting marketing campaign, Wix is all over the place now.
 While WordPress powers more than 30% of the entire web, Wix is a top competitor and hosts a whopping 160 million websites.

 But is Wix really a good WordPress alternative?
-Read this Wix vs WordPress detailed review to dig into the nitty gritty of website development and what matters when choosing a website building tool.
+Which is better?
+Wix or WordPress?
+To answer that, you need to read this Wix vs WordPress detailed review to dig into the nitty gritty of website development and what matters when choosing a website building tool.

 Wix is easy to use, made with beginners in mind, and its beautiful website building editor is everything a non-techie person would need to build and design the website of their dreams without any coding at all.